sh3lbsd/chat-app/README.md

 # Server Sent Events
 We use the built in API route structure, provided by Next.js, to build an API route that streams data in real time to the client.
-The chat streaming API is located in pages/api/chat/index.js
+The chat streaming API is located in: `pages/api/chat/index.js`

 https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events